pasiweber/DISCO/README.md

-# DISCO: DISCO: Internal Evaluation of Density-Based Clustering with Noise Labels
+# DISCO: Internal Evaluation of Density-Based Clustering with Noise Labels

 This repository is the official implementation of DISCO: Internal Evaluation of Density-Based Clustering with Noise Labels, submitted to [IEEE ICDM 2025](https://www3.cs.stonybrook.edu/~icdm2025/index.html).